-Don’t forget to make the adrenal fatigue diet smoothie below, then let me know how you liked it by rating + reviewing!
+Don’t forget to make the smoothie below, then let me know how you liked it by rating + reviewing!

 Adrenal Fatigue Diet Smoothie

-- 1 tablespoon fresh turmeric - or 1 teaspoon ground turmeric
+- 1 tbsp fresh turmeric or 1 teaspoon ground turmeric

-- 1 serving Protein Smoothie Boost - optional (see notes)
+- 1 serving homemade protein powder optional (see notes)